PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-13 17:00:36
+Last updated: 2024-04-13 17:01:45
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish